-The GPA Fund relies on exclusionary screens provided by MSCI ESG Research LLC ("MSCI") to identify investee companies that do not cause significant harm ("DNSH") to any environmental or social sustainable investment objective, but periodically reviews the results of the application of MSCI screens and may from time to time deem additional investee companies as passing, or failing, DNSH, for reasons not captured by the MSCI methodology.
+The GPA Fund uses exclusionary screens provided by MSCI ESG Research LLC ("MSCI") to identify investee companies that do not cause significant harm ("DNSH") to any environmental or social sustainable investment objective, subject to periodic quality checks based upon the Investment Manager's portfolio company research.
+The Investment Manager may from time to time change the classification of an investment to passing, or failing, DNSH, for reasons not captured by the MSCI methodology.

-Investee companies will not qualify as a sustainable investment under the MSCI methodology if any of the following is true:
+Investee companies fail DNSH under the MSCI methodology if any of the following is true:

-- The company has any tie to controversial weapons; - The company has revenues from thermal coal equal to or exceeding one percent; - The company is a tobacco producer; - The company has revenues from tobacco equal to or exceeding five percent; or - The company is involved in serious and/or widespread ESG-related controversies, flagged by MSCI ESG Controversies methodology as "red" or "orange". - $\circ~$ A red flag is indicative of direct involvement in the most serious adverse impacts; and - An orange flag is indicative of either indirect involvement (such as through business relationships), or partial resolution, of the foregoing impacts.
+- The company has any tie to controversial weapons; - The company has revenues from thermal coal equal to or exceeding one percent; - The company is a tobacco producer; - The company has revenues from tobacco equal to or exceeding five percent; or - The company is involved in serious and/or widespread ESG-related controversies, flagged by MSCI ESG Controversies methodology as "red" or "orange". - A red flag is indicative of direct involvement in the most serious adverse impacts; and - An orange flag is indicative of either indirect involvement (such as through business relationships), or partial resolution, of the foregoing impacts.